-The hospital will provide you with a prescription for your pain pills upon discharge.
+The hospital will provide you with prescriptions for your pain pills upon discharge.
+As a department policy, your post-operative medications cannot be prescribed before your surgery.

 If you have a pain management specialist, please see them for refills.
-Otherwise, your surgeon will provide you with refills up to 2-3 months after your surgery.

 Provide at least 3 day's notice for refills on your pain medications; most pharmacies now accept our electronic prescription, but please give us advance notice so there is no delay.